Skip to main content

 Degrees

-B. S. Computer Science, West Virginia University, 1986, Summa Cum Laude
+• B. S. Computer Science, West Virginia University, 1986, Summa Cum Laude

-Juris Doctor, The University of Texas School of Law, 1997, Order of the Coif
+• Juris Doctor, The University of Texas School of Law, 1997, Order of the Coif

-Dean began his technical career after graduating from WVU in 1986 in the R&D department at Electronic Data Systems, Inc. in Dallas Texas.
-There he developed an expert system running on a Sun Microsystems computer to replace a human mainframe operator.
-He also developed applications using a fourth-generation language comprised of provably correct code constructs, and he developed a virtual hypercube.
-Dean transitioned to developing communication device drivers for IBM’s AIX operating system, and then became the Lead Software Architect on a project to develop a graphics terminal emulator at CalComp Technologies.
-Eventually, he returned to Texas to be responsible for the I/O subsystem of the IBM microkernel, which supported IBM’s OS2/Warp operating system.
+Dean transitioned to developing communication device drivers for IBM's AIX operating system, including Token Ring and Ethernet device drivers.
+After a few years, he became the Lead Software Architect on a project at CalComp Technologies in New Hampshire to develop a graphics terminal emulator.
+He finally returned to Texas to be responsible for the I/O subsystem of the IBM microkernel, which supported IBM's OS2/Warp operating system.
 As his final technical project while in law school, Dean ported the IBM microkernel to a symmetric I/O multi-processor system.

-Dean has been ranked continuously since 2003 as a leading technology lawyer in Texas by Chambers & Partners USA: America's Leading Business Lawyers, and since 2006 as a leading practitioner of technology law by the Best Lawyers in America.
+Dean has been ranked continuously since 2003 as one of the leading technology & outsourcing lawyers in Texas by Chambers & Partners USA: America's Leading Business Lawyers, and since 2006 as a leading practitioner of technology law by the Best Lawyers in America.
 He has served on the Advisory Board of The Institute for Law and Technology, and on the planning committee for University of Texas Technology Law Conference.
-He is a member of the Chancellor’s Council for the University of Texas System.